darylhjd/mangadesk/README.md

 $ ./mangadesk
 ```

 Steps may differ for different OSes.
-For example, in Windows, use a forward slash `\` instead.
+For example, in Windows, use a backslash `\` instead.

 ### Keybindings ⌨